-- Treat all members of the community and school property with respect - Be polite to each other, staff, parents, and visitors - Model the attributes of the Learner Profile - Be inclusive, patient, and courteous to all learners, regardless of ability, in the classroom
+- Treat all members of the community and school property with respect. - Be polite to each other, staff, parents, and visitors. - Model the attributes of the Learner Profile. - Be inclusive, patient, and courteous to all learners.

 PARENTS AND CAREGIVERS' RESPONSIBILITIES

 All parents and caregivers are expected to: